Sustainable Drainage Systems (SuDS)

 More information on SuDS can be found at Southern Water’s website: Sustainable drainage solutions.

-These features will:
+These SuDS features will:

-- Capture and temporarily store rainwater close to where it falls
+• Capture and temporarily store rainwater close to where it falls

-- Reduce pressure on the wider drainage network during storms
+• Reduce pressure on the wider drainage network during storms.

 The new drainage assets will be adopted and maintained by the County Council as Highway Authority, with Southern Water funding future maintenance through commuted sums.